 “Being without Gabby for a year has been pretty, pretty tough,” she said.
 Of the commitment to Vision Zero: "Any change is better than no change."

 The tasks of rearranging Cincinnati’s roadways or installing new monitoring equipment still fall to the city, which moved to begin developing a Vision Zero plan in early summer.
-The school district’s role, according to board members, which be about education and advocacy.
+The school district’s role, according to board members, will be about education and advocacy.

 School board member Eve Bolton said CPS will work with the city to push for safer streets on behalf of its students.
 Although Gabriella Rodriguez was the last fatality, six students have been struck on their walks to and from school since the beginning of the new school year.